 There is one common denominator linking virtual and traditional relationship managers.
 Banks with multichannel customer experience strategies must encourage these frontline workers to operate in a way that enhances customer satisfaction, regardless of channel.
 For example, some bank tellers are being asked to increase customer stickiness by reciting an on-the-spot sales script delivered to their computer desktop via a CRM suite.
 Furthermore, many of these relationship managers are being asked to encourage customers to use remote channels such as mobile apps and Web-based self-service portals.

 Promoting remote channels is a relatively new responsibility for bank employees, especially for contact center representatives whose job has long been to simply field customer calls as fast and efficiently as possible.
-Requiring agents to develop a fresh set of skills related to sales means, in part, providing training on guiding customers to new channels.
-And that's creating huge changes in the way companies are evaluating their contact center agents' performance.
+Requiring associates to develop a fresh set of skills related to sales means, in part, providing training on guiding customers to new channels.
+And that's creating huge changes in the way companies are evaluating their contact center associates' performance.
 Forget about traditional metrics such as call handling or time-to-resolution.
-Rather, a multichannel customer strategy demands that banks create new key performance indicators (KPIs), such as product sales for contact center agents, as well as deploying a reward system that compensates sales achievements.
+Rather, a multichannel customer strategy demands that banks create new key performance indicators (KPIs), such as product sales for contact center associates, as well as deploying a reward system that compensates sales achievements.

 Technologies: Deploying software and systems for seamless integration Properly trained employees are only part and parcel of a fully integrated multichannel customer experience strategy.
 Fostering deeper relationships with customers takes a significant investment in technology.
 Twenty years ago purchasing concert tickets online or using your mobile phone to pay a parking ticket would have belonged in the pages of a sci-fi novel.
 But these days retail banks are heavily investing in the promotion and development of new high-tech channels, from voice-activated ATMs to mobile payment apps.

 Take Bankinter of Spain, for example.
-The leading Internet bank and brokerage firm in Spain launched video customer service on its website that lets visitors communicate with agents via an intelligent routing system while real-time customer data is provided to the bank representatives.
+The leading Internet bank and brokerage firm in Spain launched video customer service on its website that lets visitors communicate with associates via an intelligent routing system while real-time customer data is provided to the bank representatives.
 By blending a distinctly human touch with cutting-edge technology, Bankinter is using a remote channel to increase sales conversion rates and sales volume while still delivering top-notch customer service.

 Driving the widespread adoption of financial services–related technology such as Web-based video call services are a number of factors including enhanced convenience, reduced costs, increased security measures, and more user-friendly features, like larger display screens.
 Yet challenges remain: Because many financial institutions operate a hodgepodge of both legacy and best-of-breed systems, it can be difficult to cull data from multiple channels for a holistic, 360-degree view of a customer.